ashsearle/markdown-to-html/README.md

 Outputs HTML header with link element referring to the given stylesheet.
 May be abbreviated `-s` on the command line.

+#### `--browser <browser-name>`

+Opens the generated HTML in the given browser (by default it'll use the system's default browser).
+Note: a browser's real name may vary by platform.  e.g. this may work with just 'chrome' on Windows, but might require 'Google Chrome' on OS X.
+May be abbreviated `-b` on the command line.

 #### `--title <title>`

 Outputs HTML header with given title.
 Title string may include special values